Administrative Law

 Workers' Compensation

-Mediation with a Workers' Compensation Judge may be of value to the parties when a case is particularly complicated or when parties could benefit from a judge's viewpoint on a factual or legal issue.
-The following judges are available to conduct mediations:
+Mediation with a Workers' Compensation Judge can be valuable when a case is particularly complicated or when parties could benefit from a judge's viewpoint on a factual or legal issue.

-To request an OAH mediator, submit a Mediation Request Form via eFiling.
+To request an CAH mediator, submit a Mediation Request Form via eFiling.
 Injured workers who are not represented by an attorney may also file by mailing the Mediation Request Form to PO Box 64620, Saint Paul, Minnesota, 55164-0620, or by personal delivery to the Office of Administrative Hearings, 600 North Robert Street, Saint Paul, MN 55101.

 Mediations are presumed to be held in person.
 Parties may move the court to use an alternative proceeding location on a case-by-case basis.